dfinity/portal/docs/developer-docs/functionality/sns/launch-intro.md

 the SNS can be tested.

 ### Step 4: Launching the SNS in production
-Once you properly tested the SNS, you are ready to launch an SNS in production.
+Once you properly tested the SNS, you are ready to ask the IC to launch an SNS for you in production.
 We describe all steps included in this process in more detail on [this page](./deployment.md).